Effects of Corrosion on Buildings

 When corrosion occurs, the entire structure loses its strength and becomes very weak to the loads it was originally built to carry.
 It starts by reducing the effectiveness of each structural components, which in turn reduces the axial, and flexural strength of each element and makes it structurally weak.

-Corrosion affects the iron rod which provides strength to the concrete by eating and smoothing its grooves and cross-section.
+Corrosion affects the iron rods which provide strength to the concrete by eating and smoothing their grooves and cross-section.
 As a result of this, the bond strength is often compromised.
 This leads to slippage of the concrete and eventual collapse of the building or structure.

 Another effect of corrosion on buildings and structure is that it causes fatigue to the strength of connections, steel, and reinforced concrete elements.
 Corrosion usually hastens the crack of structural steel.